 - Organized financials are the key to selling any business, and is what many buyers demand prior to buying a business.

 - They tell potential buyers the gross sales of the business, and more importantly, the actual net profit or owner benefit of the business.

 - The owner benefit is the best metric that buyers use when evaluating businesses for sale.

 - It is simply the actual economic benefit that an owner can expect to derive from a business.

-- Owner benefit includes personal expenses that the owner expenses through the business, unrecorded sales, salaries paid to family members above fair market value, and other non-cash or non-recurring expenses.
+- Owner benefit includes personal expenses that the owner expenses through the business, unrecorded sales, the owner’s salary, salaries paid to family members above fair market value, and other non-cash or non-recurring expenses.

 - In order to convince a buyer of the true owner benefit of a business, the seller must have organized financials that tells the true story of the business over a period of two to three years.

 - Sometimes tax returns can tell this story, but many times the tax returns of the business do not show all the sales and true owner benefit.

 - If that is the case, business sellers should organize and prepare profit and loss statements for potential buyers to review.

 - The P&L statements should show actual sales and business expenses.